Is It Safe to Travel to Uganda in 2026?

 - civil_unrest

 The overall security situation has been worsening recently.
-Contributing factors: Violent crime, including armed robbery and sexual assault, poses a significant risk in Uganda, Protests can occur unexpectedly, often related to political issues, and can escalate quickly, Terrorist violence targeting public venues and tourist areas necessitates vigilance.
+Contributing factors: Violent crime, including armed robbery and sexual assault, poses a real danger in Uganda, Protests can occur unexpectedly, often related to political issues, and can escalate into violence, Terrorist groups have targeted public venues and tourist areas, necessitating vigilance among U.S. citizens..

 Traveler Impact

-Solo travelers face significant risks from violent crime, particularly in urban areas where armed robbery and sexual assault are prevalent.
+Solo travelers face significant risks of violent crime, including armed robbery and sexual assault, particularly in urban areas and border regions where police response is limited.

-Business travelers may encounter operational disruptions due to civil unrest and limited police response to crime, impacting safety and logistics.
+Business travelers may encounter operational disruptions due to civil unrest and must remain vigilant against potential terrorist threats targeting public venues and transportation hubs.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Uganda.